 While the immune-supporting strategy that’s best for you will depend on the nature of the immune-system challenge you’re facing, many of the most essential elements of immune boosting have their roots in the same tactics that support good basic health.
 These include things like prioritizing good nutrition and healthy digestion, avoiding toxins, minimizing stress, and giving your body ample opportunity to recover from the demands you place on it every day.

 The small intestine functions as the epicenter of the adaptive immune system.
 Here, billions of healthy bacterial organisms kill off invading bacteria; help digest food; produce immune molecules, vitamins and cancer-prevention compounds; and even help to regulate your hormonal metabolism.
-(For more on how to build a healthy gut, see “Good Bacteria Welcome” in the July/August 2007 archives.)
+(For more on how to build a healthy gut, see “Good Bacteria Welcome”.)

 A healthy person has about 3 pounds and 500 different species of good bacterial flora, which Rau compares to moist, black topsoil, infused with rich compost and swarming with earthworms.
 But depending on diet, exercise, stress and toxicity, the body’s flora can be diminished — think crumbly, dry, nutrient-depleted dirt.
 The difference represents nothing less than the body’s ability to effectively fight disease.